View up to date information on how Illinois is handling the Coronavirus Disease 2019 (COVID-19) from the State of Illinois Coronavirus Response Site.

-Toni Preckwinkle was elected Cook County Board President in November 2010.
-Ms. Preckwinkle has been a dedicated community leader for more than two decades, providing independent and progressive leadership founded on experience, coalition building, and a commitment to practical results.
+Toni Preckwinkle was first elected Cook County Board President in 2010.
 Prior to joining the Cook County Board, Ms. Preckwinkle served as alderman of Chicago’s 4th Ward for 19 years.
-In that time, Ms. Preckwinkle built a professional and responsive ward organization and worked tirelessly to meet the diverse needs of her constituents.
-She fought for greater funding for education and affordable housing in her ward.
-She also sponsored the living wage and affordable housing ordinances, and was a lead plaintiff in a lawsuit to institute a more racially equitable map of Chicago’s ward boundaries.
+In that time, Ms. Preckwinkle built a professional and responsive ward organization that met the diverse needs of her constituents.
+She sponsored the living wage and affordable housing ordinance, and was a lead plaintiff in a lawsuit to institute a more racially equitable map of Chicago’s ward boundaries.

 Prior to joining Chicago City Council, Ms. Preckwinkle taught high school history in Chicago for 10 years.
 During that time, she ran a non-profit organization aimed at neighborhood improvement.
-Ms. Preckwinkle was recipient of the IVI-IPO Best Alderman Award in 1993, 1995, 1997, 1999, 2005 and 2008, and the 1997 and 2009 Leon Despres Awards.
+Ms. Preckwinkle was recipient of the IVI-IPO Best Alderman Award in 1993, 1995, 1997, 1999, 2005 and 2008.
+She also received the 1997 and 2009 Leon Despres Awards.
 She holds a bachelor’s degree and a master’s degree from the University of Chicago.

 Paula Wolff is director of the Illinois Justice Project, a civic organization that works to reform the criminal justice system.
 Ms. Wolff has focused much of her career on justice policy.
 From 2000 to 2014, she led the Justice and Violence Group of Metropolis Strategies, the predecessor to the Illinois Justice Project.

 From 1992 to 2000, Ms. Wolff served as president of Governors State University.
-She was responsible for the management of the university, oversaw faculty, students, the budget and strategic direction.
+She was responsible for the management of the university, overseeing faculty, students, the budget, and strategic direction.
 During her tenure, enrollment grew by 22 percent to more than 9,000 students.
 Ms. Wolff also served as the director of policy and planning for former Gov. James Thompson.
 In that role, she directed development and implemented policy at all levels of state government.
-She also worked for former Governor Richard Ogilvie.

-Ms. Wolff earned her bachelor’s degree from Smith College and has her master’s degree and doctorate in political science from the University of Chicago.
+Ms. Wolff earned a bachelor’s degree from Smith College and a master’s degree and doctorate in political science from the University of Chicago.